Art, Design and Media Practice Foundation

 Course overview

-- If you are 18 years of age at the date of enrolment for this course, payment of tuition fees will not be required.
-This course is currently funded by the Education and Skills Funding Agency.
+• Typically, if you are a UK student and 18 years of age on 31 August prior to the start of the course, payment of tuition fees will not be required.
+More information on eligibility is available here.
 Applicants should check our website for the latest information regarding fees before applying or accepting offers.

 5 QS Stars for Teaching and Facilities